Mortgage

 Deed-in-lieu of foreclosure

 Why you’d choose it: You want to avoid foreclosure.
-In some cases, you may be eligible to receive some money for relocation assistance or stay in the home for up to a year as a renter.
+In some cases, you may be eligible to receive money for relocation assistance or stay in the home for up to a year as a renter.

 Sell your home